GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

     long: [
       Visual comparison of the two aggregation methods (#psi-avg top and #psi-dnn bottom).
       Each column represents an example from the dataset.
-      The first three use the ground-truth #doa spectrum, while the last two use the one estimated by the pre-trained #acr("SSL") network.
+      The first three use the ground-truth #doa spectrum, while the last two use the one estimated by the pre-trained SSL network.
     ],
   ),
 )